Franky1/Streamlit-Tesseract/README.md

 ## App Usage

 1. Upload an image with text on it
-2. Set the language
+2. Select the language
-3. Set the OCR Engine mode (if needed)
-4. Set the Page segmentation mode (if needed)
+3. Set the Page segmentation mode (if needed)
-5. Select the image preprocessing (if needed) and check the result in the preview
+4. Select the image preprocessing (if needed) and check the result in the preview
-6. Run the OCR and check the result in the text preview
+5. Run the OCR and check the result in the text preview
-7. Adjust the settings or image preprocessing and run the OCR again (if needed)
+6. Adjust the settings or image preprocessing and run the OCR again (if needed)
-8. Download the result as a text file
+7. Download the result as a text file

 ## Developer Usage